 Further to above, Red-breasted Mergansers are typically not that frequent at inland waters at all, also preferring rivers to lakes, though there has been a spate of recent report on the Esk and elsewhere, and a record number also on farm resrs where they now seem to be routine in winter, so presumably hard weather drives some inland?
 This is a bit of a mystery to me, what benefit do they derive unless the sea is rough, which it hasn't been?
 BWP sheds no real light on either issue.

 Sunday along the Seton shore - no-one home!
-Harbour nearly deserted too, just a couple of crows on lobster pots, until a fishing boat came in with a few of the large gulls, c.
-20 GBB (below).
+Harbour nearly deserted too, just a couple of crows on lobster pots,

 Very small pre-roost at Seton Burn, including a 3rd-win argentatus Herring again and a 1st-win still begging from parent (fairly frequent observation even this "late" in the year), but then located the small gulls (c.
 1800) feeding on the sea - taking some small items off surface - offshore from Longniddry c/p 1.
 One adult BHG with full hood, and a single adult graellsii LBB, presumably Lucy.
 The usual roost movements oberved, with Velvet Scoters heading up the Forth (where do they go - once asked this on LBN but no reply!) and large gulls heading for the islands.